yiyuma/technical-tutorials/Java/Java.md

   - For primitive types, parameters are call by value.
   - For object types, the object reference is call by value.
 All objects are dynamically stored in Heap memory.
 In the stack memory are stored the addresses of the object.

+### Stack memory and Heap space
+- **Stack memory** in Java is used for static memory allocation and the execution of a thread.
+LIFO (Last In First Out).
+If this memory is full, Java throws **java.lang.StackOverFlowError**. <br>
+  **Frame**: A Stack frame contains all the data for one function call.
+The stack frame only exists during the execution time of a function including any references.
+- **Heap space** Heap space is used for the dynamic memory allocation of Java objects and JRE classes at runtime.
+New objects are always create in heap space.
+References to these objects are stored in stack memory.
+If heap space is full, Java throws **java.lang.OutOfMemoryError**.

 ### Modifiers (Access modifiers and non-access modifiers)
 - **Access modifiers** (prvate, default, protected, public): is used to set the access level for classes, attributes, methods and constructors.
 For classes (public, default), for attributes, mehtods and constructors (public, protected, default, private)
   - private: only within the class